 You won’t see any seismic shifts in home interior design trends in 2019.
 Instead, designers seem to be pulling forward the best elements of what’s been happening, and mixing them all together with restraint.
 Settings remain contemporary, but you’ll see a mix in the use of metallics, geometric shapes, romanticism, textures and time periods.
 All of these stylistic themes have been working hard for the past several seasons, and the look of 2019 is something of an ongoing work-in-progress of some of the best minds in design.

 Even the most minimalistic layouts have added at least one complex element to draw the eye, and it seems a sense of futurism is one of the favorite choices to spruce up a minimalist home.
 What you have is something that starts with minimalist’s discipline, yet mixes in vibrant polished finishes and the occasional modern sculptural piece.
 This décor scheme adds 2019’s colors as touches and accents rather than enveloping the entire environment.
 All else is white, black, metallic and LED.
 Designers are taking full liberty to mix and match futuristic forms with other décor schemes.

 Branching chandeliers have been a favorite for several seasons now, yet in 2019 we’re seeing a a domination of futuristic-themes and masculinity.
-The Nero chandelier for example, offers an adjustable body with LED illuminated spikes.
+The Simone Sputnik for example, offers a semi-adjustable configuration with LED illuminated spikes.
 This piece toes the line between chandelier and functional art.